-General conditions - Serving officers:
+General conditions - Serving Officers

-The period of admission for a serving officer is normally two weeks during which it is considered that the maximum benefit from treatment can be achieved.
-Admission will normally take place on a Monday; bedrooms may not be ready for occupation before 1200, however, treatment assessments may commence from 0930.
+The period of admission for a Serving Officer is normally two weeks during which it is considered that the maximum benefit from treatment can be achieved.
+Admission will normally take place on a Monday although bedrooms may not be ready for occupation before 1200.
+Treatment assessments may commence from 0930 and where this is the case, Patients should ensure that they arrive at the Centre promptly.

-- Personal circumstances or duty requirements may mean that a one week admission for treatment is more beneficial than no admission at all.
-If so, this will normally be Monday to Friday only (four nights' duration); however, consideration may be given to a Sunday admission with arrival after 1430. - Where an assessment at the conclusion of a period of treatment recommends a further (and earlier than the elapse of 12 months) admission for treatment to optimise the benefits of treatment this further period will normally be Monday to Friday (four nights' duration). - A Sunday arrival prior to a period of admission will normally only be offered where an individual's 'significant and unique' personal or travel circumstances merit consideration of such.
+Personal circumstances or duty requirements may mean that a one-week admission for treatment is more beneficial than no admission at all.
+If so, this will normally be Monday to Friday only (four nights' duration), however, consideration may be given to a Sunday admission with arrival after 1430.

+Where an assessment at the conclusion of a period of treatment recommends a further (and earlier than a gap of 12 months) admission for treatment to optimise the benefits of treatment, this further period will normally be from Monday to Friday (four nights' duration).

+A Sunday arrival prior to a period of admission, will normally only be offered where an individual's 'significant and unique' personal or travel circumstances merit consideration of such.
+Any requests to this effect should be agreed in advance by the PTC.

-In any circumstance, patients must vacate their bedroom by 1030 on the day of departure (lunch may be provided on request before a later departure from the Centre itself).
+Patients must vacate their bedroom by 1030 on the day of departure (lunch may be provided on request before a later departure from the Centre itself).

-General conditions - Retired Officers:
+General conditions - Retired Officers

-Dependent upon serving officer demand for admission, and subject to capacity (accommodation, treatment and financial), retired officers who apply for admission and who meet the clinical criteria will normally be offered a one week period of admission.
+Retired Officers who apply for admission and who meet the clinical criteria, will normally be offered a one-week period of admission.

-- The one week period of admission will normally be: - Sunday arrival not before 1430. - Friday departure vacating the room by 1030 (lunch may be provided on request before a later departure from the Centre itself). - Retired officers will be required to attend a nursing assessment on the Sunday of their arrival in order to avoid undue delay in their access to Monday treatment. - Monday arrival and departure will only be considered where there are 'significant and unique' circumstances present and each case will be considered on its individual merits, e.g. where NARPO/RPOAS or force transport is being arranged. - Where an assessment at the conclusion of a period of treatment recommends a further (and earlier than the elapse of 12 months) admission for treatment to optimise the benefits of treatment this further period will normally be Monday to Friday (four nights' duration). - Retired Officers are requested to note that the priority for treatment at the PTC in line with our Articles of Association will be for Serving Officers. - Retired Officers continue to be welcomed at the PTC, but where capacity and financial conditions and resources make this possible. - Retired Officers' application forms for treatment will be assessed on the basis of what practical and long term clinical benefit may be achieved through a stay at the PTC.
+The one-week period of admission will normally be:

+- Sunday arrival not before 1430. - Friday departure vacating the room by 1030 (lunch may be provided on request before a later departure from the Centre itself).

+Retired Officers will be required to attend a nursing assessment on the Sunday of their arrival in order to ensure that they are ready to commence their treatment plan promptly on the following Monday.

+A Monday arrival and departure will only be considered where there are 'significant and unique' circumstances present and each case will be considered on its individual merits.

+Where an assessment at the conclusion of a period of treatment recommends a further (and earlier than the gap of 12 months) admission for treatment to optimise the benefits of treatment, this further period will normally be Monday to Friday (four nights') duration.

+Retired Officers are advised that the priority for treatment at the PTC in line with our Articles of Association, will be for Serving Officers.

+Retired Officers' application forms for treatment will be assessed on the basis of what practical and long-term clinical benefit may be achieved through a stay at the PTC.
 Where there is little evidence that this is achievable, other applications are likely to be rejected or assigned a lower loading priority.

-Cancellation and changes of admission date:
+Cancellation and Changes of Admission Date

-Following the allocation of an admission date there may be occasions where this date becomes unsuitable for a range of good reason e.g. required at court; duty requirements; NHS appointment for treatment/surgery.
+Following the allocation of an admission date, there may be occasions where this date becomes unsuitable for a number of reasons.